stwe/DatatablesBundle/README.md

 - This bundle does not support multiple Ids
 - 4th level associations are currently not supported
 - Searching and filtering on a virtual column not yet implemented and disabled by default
-- PostgreSql is not supported
+- PostgreSql is currently not fully supported

 ## 7. Reporting an issue or a feature request